-Whether you’re moving to Dublin from Meath or Malaysia, the biggest problem you’re likely to face is just getting started in the big city, and starting out living on your own.
-Below, you’ll find advice on getting accommodation, placing deposits, household utilities, looking after your finances, and general tenancy agreements.
+Whether you're moving to Dublin from Meath or Malaysia, the biggest problem you're likely to face is just getting set-up in the city, and starting out living on your own.
+Below, you'll find advice on getting accommodation, placing deposits, household utilities, looking after your finances, and general tenancy agreements.

 Finding a Place

 The first hurdle you'll need to overcome when coming to Ireland will be actually finding a place to live.
 It can be scary, and finding accommodation in Dublin can be challenging - particularly if you're organising accommodation from abroad.
 Try to arrive early if you are looking for accommodation outside of campus (whether in a house, flat, or Purpose-Built Student Accommodation) so that you can view rooms and apartments.
 Never pay a deposit for private accommodation you have not viewed in person.